-- Never open the battery compartment cover, disconnect the AC adaptor from the camera, or unplug the adaptor from the wall socket while the operation lamp and the card access lamp are flashing green.
+- Never open the battery compartment cover, disconnect the AC adaptor from the camera, or unplug the adaptor from the wall socket while the operation indicator is flashing green.
 Doing so will not only make storage of the current image impossible, it can also corrupt other image data already stored in camera memory. - Fluorescent lighting actually flickers at a frequency that cannot be detected by the human eye.
 When using the camera indoors under such lighting, you may experience some brightness or color problems with recorded images.